astridx/meinblog/content/posts/joomla/8die-datenbank-nutzen.en.md

   - Joomla
 ---

 In the previous part we set up a database for the Joomla components.
 In this part you will learn how to change or add data using a form in the administration area.
 At the end, the view of your component in the administration area contains a button to add new items.
-You change an existing item by clicking on the title in the list view.
+You change an existing item by clicking on the title in the list view.<!-- \index{Database (Using)} -->

 ## For impatient people